falkr/designscience/pages/preparation.md

 But wait: Say we want to create a new, more effective antenna.
 Don't we have to make experiments that explore, for instance, how electro-magnetic waves propagate?
 Isn't that a classical problem of the natural sciences, in this case physics?
-The answer is yes.
+The answer is _yes_.
 Design science is not an alternative to natural sciences.
 We will later see that design science has access to all methods of natural sciences when answering knowledge questions.